omeka/classic-enduser/docs/Installation/Upgrading.md

 title: Upgrading
 ---

 Please note that in order to update from a pre-2.0 version of Omeka Classic, you must be running at least 1.2.1.
-If you are running an earlier version of Omeka Classic, please first upgrade to 1.2.1 (link).
+If you are running an earlier version of Omeka Classic, please first upgrade to [1.2.1](https://github.com/omeka/Omeka/tree/1.2.1).
 You can then upgrade directly to the latest version of Omeka Classic.

 1. Always **back up your database** in case something goes wrong during the upgrade.
 For instructions, see [Backing up an Omeka Database](../Technical/Backing_up_an_Omeka_Database.md).
 2.  **Deactivate your plugins** in Settings &gt; Plugins of the administrative panel.